gerardpslowey/python_command_line_programmes/README.md

 - The commands you can put into the file must be some of the files in the above document.

 Building the batchfile:
+    - You can use a text editor to build your batchfile.
-    Each line of the batchfile must contain one and only one command.
+    - Each line of the batchfile must contain one and only one command.

     E.g.
         echo Hello
         dir
         cd

-You can then save the file with any desired name such as 'batch' or 'commands.txt' The .txt extension is not required, but can be included if you want.
+- You can then save the file with any desired name such as 'batch' or 'commands.txt'
+- The .txt extension is not required, but can be included if you want.

 **************************
 To execute the batchfile: